Purdue-CS193/homework-0-mihika1609/index.md

 ## Why I love CS 19300
 - It gives me useful information for future CS classes
-- It's a pretty straightforwad class (so far)
+- It's a pretty straightforward class (so far)
 - It gives me credit